wp-plugins/youtube-video-player/readme.txt

 ### Adding YouTube videos to widget

-On YouTube Embed Widget default Settings page you can set default options for your YouTube videos in widgets.
+On YouTube Embed Widget default Settings page you can set default options for your widgets YouTube videos.
 Then go to your widgets page and add YouTube Embed widget to your sidebar.
 Type the video url(in free version you can't change the default options in widget) and save.